-All available through Google’s AdWords platform, TrueView gives a marketing strategy the agility and flexibility needed to properly engage an audience.
+All available through the Google Ads platform, TrueView gives a marketing strategy the agility and flexibility needed to properly engage an audience.
 Between the in-stream and display models, advertisers can choose which format best fits their specific customer base.
 Since companies typically only pay for the ads when the audience engages with them in some capacity, TrueView also provides a cost-effective solution that inherently breeds enhanced ROI and likelihood of conversion.

 Why should marketers use TrueView ads?